Simon Ramo: Hughes Aircraft

-In 1946 he returned to California to become director of research for the electronics department of Hughes Aircraft, and his career became coupled with that of Dean Wooldridge.
+In 1946, unhappy with the direction of General Electric, Ramo returned to California to become director of research for the electronics department of Hughes Aircraft, and his career became coupled with that of Dean Wooldridge.
 Together they formed a successful team for many years, with Wooldridge concentrating on investment and general business aspects while Ramo led research, development and engineering.
 By 1948, Hughes had created its Aerospace Group to work with the newly created U.S. Air Force.
 Dr. Ramo became a Vice-President and the Group's Director of Operations.
 Ramo employed his skills in Systems Engineering to allow Hughes to deliver integrated RADAR and aircraft fire-control systems.
 He developed the air-to-air missile, creating the Falcon missile.

-In 1953 Ramo and Dean Wooldridge left Hughes Aircraft and formed the Ramo-Wooldridge Corporation, later TRW Inc.